Overview

 To use this dataset, choose stellar.ledgers as the dataset_name, specify latest version 3.1.0 and start_at as earliest or latest depending on whether you want historical data or data from the current tip of the chain:

-1. Deploying Stellar inner datasets using Goldsky Flow
+Deploying Stellar pipelines using Goldsky Flow

 As explained in Create a Pipeline, Goldsky Flow is the visual editor from which we can build and deploy Mirror pipelines.
 In this example we create a pipeline using Flow to stream into thetransactions dataset into a ClickHouse instance.